cdunham1989/CV/README.md

 **London South Bank University** (Mar '17 - Jul '17)
 *Organisational Development Assistant*
-- Organised and managed the training courses for all managers at the unviersity.
+- Organised and managed the training courses for all managers at the university.
 - Designed a new system for producing detailed metrics and reports for our teams performance.
 - Involved in testing, improving and updating the universities online appraisal system.

 **enlightenHR** (Jan '17 - Feb '17)
 *Contractor*
-- Worked closely with an HR company to assist with legal requirements in staff redundancy at a large hotel in Manchester.
+- Worked closely with an HR company to assist with the staff redundancy process at a large hotel in Manchester.

 **Vision for Education, Manchester** (Sep '16 - Dec '16)
 *Supply Teacher*